M-Patek/Evolver/SPECIFICATION.md

 This document defines the Hyper-Tensor Protocol (HTP).
 The protocol establishes an algebraic evolution mechanism based on the Ideal Class Group of Imaginary Quadratic Fields for the generation, verification, and materialization of logical paths.

 **Core Transformation:**
 The system transitions from a "continuous manifold approximation" to a rigorous Discrete Algebraic Graph Search.
-Truth is the zero-energy state found by traversing the Cayley Graph of the class group.
+The system seeks a Zero-Energy State by traversing the Cayley Graph of the class group.

+**Trust Model:**
+HTP guarantees Algebraic Soundness (every state is a valid group element) and Verifiability (the path is reproducible).
+It does not claim "Correct-by-Construction" for semantic logic; rather, it provides a rigorous search space where semantic validity is the optimization target.

 ---